 Paper-cuts of Yangzhou

-The primary use of paper-cut in Yangzhou was template for embroidery.
+Yangzhou people use paper-cut for embroidery template.
 A full-scaled pattern was transferred onto a sheet of white rice paper and then cut accordingly.
 The scissor work was dampened and pasted on a satin sheet that had been set up on a slate frame.
 A needlewoman would knit stitches over the scissor work till the entire pattern was covered with stitches.

 Home | Contact | Rice Paper